nicoder/hoverbear.github.io/_posts/2014-07-25-Immutant-and-Keycloak.md

 docker run -it --name keycloak -p 8080:8080 -p 9090:9090 jboss/keycloak
 ```

+> Use the  `-d` flag to daemonize the service so it doesn't die with the tty.
+You can check the logs later with `docker logs -f keycloak`

 Finally, you should be able to browse to [http://localhost:8080/](http://localhost:8080/) and see the friendly Wildfly logo and welcome screen.
 Visiting [http://localhost:8080/auth/](http://localhost:8080/auth/) should yield a Keycloak welcome screen.

 ### Getting into Keycloak